luisangulouk/finder/README.md

 # Mypersonalfinder
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0. in order to run the project from localhost the floder must be initialized Run `ng init`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.